ANSANJAY/LinuxKernelModuleLicense/2_MODULE_LICENSE/readme.md

 ❓ **If I use a random string as the value for the `MODULE_LICENSE` macro, how will the kernel respond when the module is loaded?**

 📝 **Answer**: If you use an arbitrary or random string that's not recognized by the kernel for the `MODULE_LICENSE` macro, the kernel will treat the module as one without a clear or known license.
-Consequently, when this module is loaded, the kernel will become "tainted," indicating it's in a potentially unsupported state.
+- Consequently, when this module is loaded, the kernel will become "tainted," indicating it's in a potentially unsupported state.

 ---

-**3. Explain the concept in simple words:**

 💡 **Understanding `MODULE_LICENSE` in Everyday Terms**: